boo1ean/php-json-rpc/README.md

 Play
 ----

-You can play with json rpc test client here [rpc.7-bit.co/client.html](http://rpc.7-bit.co/client.html) There are testing purpose methods at the left bottom which create db records omitting validatiom, so `you can create user then log in and then play with other methods`.
+You can play with json rpc test client here [rpc.7-bit.co/client.html](http://rpc.7-bit.co/client.html).

+There are testing purpose methods at the left bottom which create db records omitting validatiom,
+so `you can create user then log in and then play with other methods`.

 Setup
 -----
-1. Add virtual host to httpd config:
+1. Add virtual host to httpd config (if you are using apache otherwise you know what to do):

     ```ApacheConf
     <VirtualHost *:80>